christensenjairus/byu-sandianl-tls-rtt-packages/Full_Server_Setup.md

 # Test https website on port 443 using hostname

 sudo vim /etc/nginx/sites-enabled/default
 # Edit ports 443 to be 65535.
-Comment out server code for port 80.
+Comment out server code for port 80. (there may be two different sections.
+We need port 80 for apache later!)

 sudo systemctl restart nginx